To Backup and Restore Your System

 To preserve your data in case of system failure, you must ensure that you system is automatically backed up.
 You should configure your backup to run at least once per day, although MuleSoft recommends that you back up your system hourly.

 Your backup archive must be stored on external storage outside the Anypoint cluster.

 You can trigger backups from any of the nodes of your installation.

-To create a backup, you must run the following command on any node in the cluster.
+To create a backup, run the following command on any node in the cluster.

 gravity backup /var/lib/gravity/planet/share/backup.tar.gz

 This command creates an archive of the current system state in: